nomilous/in./README.md

 "After this there is no turning back."

-"You take the [red pill](http://objective.red) - The story ends.
+"<b>You take the [red pill](http://objective.red)</b> - The story ends.
 You wake up in your bed and believe whatever you want to believe."

-"You take the [blue pill](http://objective.blue)" - You stay in wonderland.
+"<b>You take the [blue pill](http://objective.blue)</b>" - You stay in wonderland.
 And I show you how deep the rabbit hole goes."

 "Hang-on..."